toruseo/UXsim/README.md

 - Toru Seo.
 Macroscopic Traffic Flow Simulation: Fundamental Mathematical Theory and Python Implementation.
 Corona Publishing Co., Ltd., 2023.
 - Toru Seo.
 UXsim: An open source macroscopic and mesoscopic traffic simulator in Python-a technical overview. arXiv preprint arXiv: 2309.17114, 2023

+## Contributing and Discussion

+Contribution is welcome!
+For minor changes including bug fixes, please submit a pull request.
+If you want a major change, please start a discussion at [Issues](https://github.com/toruseo/UXsim/issues) page first.

+If you have any questions or suggestions, please start a discussion at [Issues](https://github.com/toruseo/UXsim/issues) page (in English or Japanese).

+I (Toru Seo) work on this project in my spare time.
+Please understand that my response may be delayed.

 ## Acknowledgments